Wulf/tsync/README.md

 # Docs

-See `cargo tsync --help` for more information.
+See `tsync --help` for more information.

 Feel free to open tickets for support or feature requests.